Trash (Suede song): Accolades

+In December 1996, Melody Maker ranked "Trash" number four in their list of "Singles of the Year".
 A 2014 poll by US music magazine Paste marking the 20th anniversary of Britpop listed "Trash" at number 14 in its list, "The 50 Best Britpop Songs."
 Michael Danaher wrote: "The song is a festering, anthemic pop gem that featuring a glorious chorus and guitar and synth-driven rhythm.
 A vastly underrated song this side of the Atlantic."
 In a public poll by NME, "Trash" was placed at number nine on its list of the "50 Greatest Britpop Songs Ever", saying: "with 'Trash', Suede made being a glam weirdo seem like the most appealing thing in the world."

 Versions

-A different version of the song appears on the group's 2003 compilation album Singles, where the vocals were re-recorded along with an alternative ending.
+A different version of the song appears on the group's 2003 compilation album, Singles, where the vocals were re-recorded along with an alternative ending.
 All four of the singles' B-sides were included on Suede's compilation Sci-Fi Lullabies, which was released the following year, although the version of "Europe is our Playground" was a new version and not the original B-side version found here.
 "Europe is Our Playground" also marks the songwriting debut of bass guitarist Mat Osman.

-A cover of "Trash" is featured on the 2009 album Rocket Science by Norwegian electro-rock band Apoptygma Berzerk.